-Most digital marketers understand this but struggle to meaningfully integrate their brand into new features and trends.
-After all, a great holiday campaign requires a lot of time and resources, and you want to make sure you’re not investing in – or strategizing around – a fad.
+Most digital marketers understand this but struggle to meaningfully integrate new features and trends into their brand.
+After all, a great holiday marketing campaign requires a lot of time and resources, and you want to make sure you’re not investing in – or strategizing around – a fad.

-On the other hand, taking a smart and careful leap is necessary for growth.
+On the other hand, taking a smart and careful leap is necessary for healthy growth.
 The social media sphere is filled with endless opportunities for people to critique their experience with your brand, so it’s important not to get bogged down trying to please everyone.

-To survive and thrive in any big campaign, you need to first identify your obstacles and opportunities, and build your strategy from there.
-Read on for four ways you can do this that are specific to the landscape of the ideal online relationship between brands and people right now:
+To survive and thrive in any big holiday campaign, you need to first identify your obstacles and opportunities, then build your strategy from there.
+In this guide, we’ll discuss some of the most common issues that businesses encounter during the holiday season and provide four strategies to help you overcome these challenges.

 Some holiday marketing campaigns, like Black Friday sales, require shoppers to live in the moment.
-Deals expire rapidly, which doesn’t give people much time to contemplate a purchase.
+Deals expire rapidly, giving people very little time to contemplate a purchase.
 Unfortunately, changes in algorithms across nearly all social media platforms have resulted in feeds that show you old (relatively speaking) content.
-These changes, however, have come alongside Facebook Live, Instagram Live, and Instagram Stories.
-These new opportunities for immediacy are also less saturated than a platform’s traditional feed.
-Looking at these factors, your Black Friday campaign is the prime opportunity to invest resources in one or more of these tools.
+However, innovations such as Facebook Live, Instagram Live, and Instagram Stories have created new opportunities for immediacy, which are also less saturated than a platform’s traditional feed.
+Your holiday campaigns present prime opportunities to invest resources in one or more of these tools.

-Should you decide to tackle a live promotion, keep in mind: While the “here and now” aesthetic is meant to feel scrappy, you should still take the time to create and iterate on shot lists and practice with potential on-air talent.
+Should you decide to tackle a live promotion, remember that while the “here and now” aesthetic is meant to feel scrappy, you should still take the time to create and iterate on shot lists and practice with potential on-air talent.
 For example, if you are reporting live from a brick and mortar, how can you use that frantic, yet exciting energy to direct social media users to your online store?
 Execution is half the battle, and it begins long before you start broadcasting.

 Even in the fleeting nature of “going live”, thoughtful programming can be worth the investment.
 For example, Addition Elle used Facebook Live — putting them front and center in the action by live streaming directly from the runway — to give potential customers a taste of New York Fashion Week.
 The result?
-They lifted sales by 5 percent.
+They lifted sales by five percent.

 Thoughtful programming is always worth the investment on social media.

 All of this is to say that maintaining and expanding your customer base means meeting them where they are, which increasingly means on their phones.
-One-third of U.S. shoppers say they complete transactions on their mobile device.
+In fact, 40% of online transactions are done on a mobile device.